The Montessori method of education is a pedagogical tool that facilitates more than just the intellectual development of the child.

 - Small Objects with different shapes, textures, and sizes (easily identifiable)

-- The adult should invite the child to come and work with them.
+- The adult will invite the child to come and work with them.

 - Introduce the name of the activity to the child.